kodeGenius/Image-Detection/README.md

 #This is an Image Detection Software.
-It uses an API it functionality
+It uses an API it functionaliy

 2
 3. Ru `npm start`